guillierf/Docker-containerizing-app/README.md

 # Docker-containerizing-app

 This example is taken from:

-Pluralsight: Containerizing a Software Application with Docker
+Pluralsight: Containerizing a Software Application with Docker.

+The example shows how to compile NGINX source code in a container and then extract only the binary.

+Then run the NGINX binary with a custom index.html file.

 # single-stage image build
 Build Docker image: